drew-parsons/2024-fenics-proceedings/README.md

 To submit your contribution, send the generated book.pdf via email to Jørgen S. Dokken (dokken@simula.no).

 ### Chapter guidelines
-* Each chapter should be no less than 6 and no more than 10 pages, including references
+* Each chapter must be no less than 6 and no more than 10 pages, including references
-* Chapters should present original research
+* Each chapter must present original research
-* Each chapter should include acknowledgments, including funding, as relevant.
+* Each chapter must include acknowledgments, including funding, as relevant.
-* Each chapter should include an introductory abstract
+* Each chapter must include an introductory abstract

 Note that the Simula SpringerBriefs on Computing principles apply in terms of open access (Creative Commons Attribution 4.0 International